mfreeman451/serviceradar/README.md

 ## Try it

 Connect to our live-system.
-This system may contain previews of upcoming builds.
+This instance is part of our continuous-deployment system and may contain previews of upcoming builds or features, or may not work at all.

 **[https://demo.serviceradar.cloud](https://demo.serviceradar.cloud)**